IsaMorphic/ChosenFewFX/Installer/INSTALL_README.md

 In order to honor the licenses for some of Chosen Few FX's dependencies, this binary distribution includes a `Third Party Licenses` folder within the `ChosenFewFX.ofx.bundle` directory that contains the required materials.

 Chosen Few FX proudly uses my .NET fractal rendering library, MandelbrotSharp.
-It is free and open source, and is licensed under the GPL.
+It is free and open source, and is licensed under the LGPL.
 Source code is available at https://github.com/yodadude2003/MandelbrotSharp

 Chosen Few FX uses the OpenFX Support Library in order to function and interact with plugin hosts.
 The license for this library is included in the `Third Party Licenses` folder